lsst/pipelines_lsst_io/releases/v12_0_qserv_dax.rst

 Library updates
 ^^^^^^^^^^^^^^^

-Qserv was rolled forward to scisql 0.3.5, mysqlproxy 0.8.5, and boost 1.60, and the latest changes from XRootD.
-We also moved from a forked version of the sphgeom library to following the tip of the official LSST version.
+Qserv was rolled forward to scisql 0.3.5, mysqlproxy 0.8.5, boost 1.60, and the latest changes from XRootD were incorporated.
+We also moved from using a forked version of the sphgeom library to following the tip of the official LSST version.
 :jirab:`DM-4938,DM-4786,DM-5394,DM-2178,DM-4092,DM-2334`

 .. _release-v12-0-qserv-dead-code: